LenzGr/pytalent-monitor/README.md

-# Talent Monitoring - Gathering data from the www.talent-monitoring.com REST API
+# pyTalent Monitor - Gather data from the www.talent-monitoring.com REST API

 ## Motivation

 Our small home PV (a [priWatt priWall Duo](https://priwatt.de/stecker-solaranlagen/fassade/priwall-duo/SW10354.1)) came with a Tsuness TSOL-MS800 inverter that only shares its metrics with a proprietary cloud service hosted on https://www.talent-monitoring.com/.
 We either need to use their web application or a mobile app to understand how our solar power plant is performing.

-`talent-monitoring.py` is a simple Python script that I hacked together to explore the Talent Monitoring REST API that is used by the vendor's mobile and web applications.
+`pytalent-monitor.py` is a simple Python script that I hacked together to explore the Talent Monitoring REST API that is used by the vendor's mobile and web applications.

 **Note: This software is not affiliated with or supported by Tsuness or any other company involved in this product.**